openshift/enhancements/enhancements/update/update-status-api.md

 The enhancement allows adoption in HCP as an extension.
 The API and controller will be extended to handle the resources that represent the control plane and worker pools (`HostedCluster` and `NodePool`, respectively) and surface update progress through status insights for these resources.

 The Update Status Controller will run as a CVO operand and part of the hosted cluster control plane.
-The `UpdateStatus` resource was made namespaced to be utilized in HCP.
-It will reside in the management cluster, which is natural because the information it conveys primarily targets cluster administrators tasked with updating clusters.
+The status-conveying API needs reside in the management cluster because the information it conveys primarily targets cluster administrators tasked with updating clusters, and needs to report insights about both the hosted cluster and management cluster resources.
+Because `UpdateStatus` API is cluster-scoped, it is not suitable for HCP use, and we will need to introduce a namespaced HCP-specific flavor, such as `HostedClusterUpdateStatus`.
+HCP-specific API variant will also allow expressing information about resources in two API surfaces (management and hosted clusters), while the `UpdateStatus` API can use simple resource references assuming all resources are in the same cluster.

 #### Standalone Clusters

-Standalone clusters are the primary target of the functionality.
-Using namespaced `UpdateStatus` CRD for a singleton resource is awkward, but it is a tradeoff to make the resource usable in HCP.
-We do not expect users to interact with `UpdateStatus` resources directly; the API is intended to be used mainly by tooling.
-The `openshift-cluster-version` namespace is suitable for containing the resource.
+Standalone clusters are the primary target of the functionality and no special considerations are needed.

 #### Single-node Deployments or MicroShift